sap-labs-france/ev-dashboard/README.md

 * Install Python version 2.7 (not the version 3.7!)
 * Clone this GitHub project
 * Go into the **ev-dashboard** directory and run **npm install** or **yarn install** (use sudo in Linux)
-* Follow the setup below
+* Follow the rest of the setup below

 ## The Dashboard